hallpaz/3dsystems20/docs/index.md

 Experiments on situations (3) and (4) are written in [fairly_smooth_experiments notebook](https://github.com/hallpaz/3dsystems20/blob/master/fairly_smooth_experiments.ipynb)).
 In this case, I just created some solid of revolution, arranged them into pairs and tried to deform one into another.
 I didn't test all possible combinations as it would take a long time (I used my own cpu); besides that, all meshes had a reasonable resolution (around 5000 vertices) and I used all loss functions with the same weights proposed in the example code.

 I found the results in these case were very poor, even worse than what I expected.
-First, I experimented with 1600 iterations and 2400 iterations.
+First, I experimented with 1600 iterations, then I tried with 2400 iterations as I thought the missing normalization step could have impacted the performance.
+The incre

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzNzIwNTM4MSwtMTM4MTU3MDQzMSwxND
+eyJoaXN0b3J5IjpbMTA1NTE0ODQ5NSwtMTM4MTU3MDQzMSwxND
 I2NDU2NjksLTE2MDUxNjExNDgsLTE5Mzg1MzAzOTgsMTE5MjYw
 NTcxNV19
 -->